hashicorp/terraform/website/source/docs/providers/kubernetes/r/namespace.html.markdown

 * `name` - (Required) A unique name for the namespace.
 * `labels` - (Optional) A list of labels attached to the namespace.

+## Attributes Reference

+The following attributes are exported:

+* `id` - Unique ID of the namespace.